 - CMNS 385 Language and Action: A Survey of Contemporary Rhetoric

-- CMNS 390 Designing End-User and Technical Documentation
+- CMNS 390 Designing User-friendly Guides, Manuals, and Instructions

 - CMNS 412 Communications Practicum

 - CMNS 430 Project Management Communication in Action